EMILY CREWS - CO-DIRECTOR, PRINCIPAL DANCER

 Born in Annapolis, Maryland, Kim began her dance training at the age of two with Pam Newton and Mary Slater.
 In May 2003, she graduated from Virginia Commonwealth University with a B.F.A in Dance/Choreography.
 She is a full-time instructor at Slater’s Dance studio in Edgewater, MD.
 In the spring of 2008, Kim founded a dance organization called Re-Formation Dance Company, and owns a studio in Annapolis, Maryland.
 Kim has explored many styles of dance, such as ballet, jazz, liturgical, and modern, and has studied tap with Savion Glover, Gregory Hines, and Brenda Buffalino, among others.
 Kim was a member of D’Feet, a tap ensemble based in Richmond VA, and has also performed in the National Tap Dance Festival, the yearly Kunte Kinte Festivals, touring across the country with Hoctor’s Dance Caravan Tour in 1998 as a Caravan Kid.
 Kim also loves to sing, act, and model.

-MARSHA SEARLE - CO-DIRECTOR, SCHOOL SHOW DIRECTOR, REHEARSAL CAPTAIN, PRINCIPAL DANCER
+MARSHA SEARLE - DIRECTOR, SCHOOL SHOW DIRECTOR, REHEARSAL CAPTAIN, PRINCIPAL DANCER

 Marsha Searle grew up studying ballet and Scottish Highland dancing.
 She studied at Brigham Young University earning BFA degrees in both Composite Dance and History, focusing on Modern and World Dance.
 During her time at BYU Marsha performed with the International Folk Dance ensemble for 4 years, touring the United States, British Isles, Canada, and Belgium and performing in the opening cerimonies of the 2002 Olympics.
 Shortly after moving to Maryland in 2004 she became a principal dancer with Footworks Percussive Dance Ensemble.
 She has been dancing professionally with Footworks for 13 years.